It became known how many composite parts were used in the domestic aircraft engine PD-14

 The official UEC channel reported that the Russian advanced PD-14 engine, developed by the United Engine Corporation (UEC), uses 316 composite parts, making it one of the most advanced in its class.

 Composites, consisting of several components with different properties, allow combining the strength of metals with the lightness of polymers.
-In the PD-14 engine, they reduce the overall weight of the engine by 10–15% compared to traditional aluminum and titanium alloys, which, in turn, reduces fuel consumption and will make the engine more economical.
+In the PD-14 engine, they reduce the overall engine weight by 10–15% compared to traditional aluminum and titanium alloys, which in turn reduces fuel consumption and will make the engine more economical.

 The PD-14 engine is a fifth-generation turbofan engine created for advanced civil, transport, and special aviation.
 Certified by Rosaviatsia in 2018, it has the following characteristics: